Next Up: Passion and Purpose

 Gain marketable skills employers value

-Now a graduate of Tyler and UVA, Geovany is using his diverse skill set as an education specialist with VCU School of Medicine, where he matches medical students with clinical preceptorship opportunities.
+Now a graduate of Brightpoint and UVA, Geovany is using his diverse skill set as an education specialist with VCU School of Medicine, where he matches medical students with clinical preceptorship opportunities.
 “I am happy working in higher education because it is the perfect environment for helping students achieve their educational goals; I am overjoyed to be part of the future of medicine,” Geovany said.

 “Working at VCU energizes me because of the space for personal growth, supportive relationships, and opportunities for giving to the scholarly and under-represented communities,” Geovany said.
 “There are many resources for continuous learning, and I plan on taking full advantage of them.”